 Nevada National Parks and National Recreation Area

 Nevada is lacking in great natural features compared to the five neighboring states; there are only two NPS units wholly within its area (Great Basin National Park and Tule Springs Fossil Beds National Monument), plus about half of Lake Mead NRA and a small part of Death Valley National Park.
-Another national monument (Basin and Range) is administered by the BLM.
+Two other national monuments (Basin and Range, Gold Butte) are administered by the BLM.

 |Basin and Range National Monument (BLM)